Posted November 11, 2024

 Matt Petrillo

-TUDPS’ Bryan Cottrell’s art piece titled “Honor” will be on display from now through August 2025 in a national exhibit at the National Law Enforcement Officers Memorial Fund Museum.
+TUDPS’ Bryan Cottrell’s art piece titled “Honor” is now on display through August in a national exhibit at the National Law Enforcement Officers Memorial Fund Museum.

 Bryan Cottrell—the accreditation manager for Temple University’s Department of Public Safety (TUDPS) and a retired deputy chief of detectives for the Mercer County Prosecutor’s Office—can now add artist to his resume.
 A drawing of his was selected to be featured in a special exhibit after a national request for art submissions from law enforcement officers.